ciur/papermerge/docs/source/design.rst

 `Papermerge-worker Repository <https://github.com/ciur/papermerge-worker>`_

 Workers perform OCR on the documents.
-Documents are passed as reference (see note below) from backend via a shared location.
-In simplest setup  when everything runs on same machine, shared location is just a folder on local machie accessible by worker and by backend.
+Documents are passed as reference (see note below) from backend to the workers via a shared location.
+In simplest setup  when everything runs on same machine, shared location is just a folder on local machine accessible by worker and by backend.
 In production, shared location is a S3 bucket.

 .. note::